dellielo/Pharmap/README.md

 > Show you all of the available options to train our neural network

 # Data structuration
-This is how we regrouped the data and linked them together
+This is how we regrouped the data and linked them together.
+It use panda and numpy to perform fast operation
 ```
 python3 src/data_structuration/index.py
 ```